AuDigitalHealth/ci-fhir-stu3/pages/SharedMedicinesList/_includes/list-meditems-1-intro.md

 An expected usage scenario, further scoping the above overarching scenarios is:
 * A shared medicines list exchanged as a pharmacist shared medicines list (PSML) document

+This profile does not support sending an absence of clinical information as a list, e.g. no medicines information available.

 ##### Implementation guidance